 Force you to become bankrupt

-From 1 January 2020, the minimum amount for issuing a bankruptcy notice was permanently increased to $10,000.
-If the judgment debt against you is over this amount, and you fail to respond to the bankruptcy notice within 21 days of the issue of the notice, the creditor can start the process of applying to the Federal Court to have you declared bankrupt.
+The minimum amount of debt for issuing a bankruptcy notice is $10,000.
+If the judgment debt against you is $10,000 or larger, and you fail to respond to the bankruptcy notice within 21 days of the issue of the notice, the creditor can start the process of applying to the Federal Court to have you declared bankrupt.

 The creditor is unlikely to do this if you do not have assets such as a house or car as they will have to pay an initial fee.
 You may choose to become bankrupt voluntarily.
-Please refer to Paying a debt and Bankruptcy for more information.
+Please see Paying a debt and Bankruptcy for more information.